-5. If you want the vent dome raised without the fan running, turn Off either the Fan Power switch or Fan Speed knob (0-Off).
+5. If you want the vent dome raised without the fan running, turn the Fan Speed knob to 0-Off.

 NOTE:In event of power failure, the ventilator dome may be opened or closed manually using the Dome Crank knob.